Brenda Richards (Smith), Ph.D.

 Dr. Richards’ NIH-funded research focuses on the genetic basis for self-selected food intake.
 Her laboratory has successfully mapped specific chromosomal regions controlling the intake of fat, carbohydrate and total calories using quantitative trait loci (QTL) methodology.
 Current research includes the identification and characterization of candidate genes underlying a genetic locus controlling carbohydrate intake on mouse Chromosome 17, through fine-mapping in a subcongenic by recipient F2 cross, combined with gene expression profiling (eQTL).
 The long-term goal of these studies is to identify the molecular genetic mechanisms regulating food intake and activity-induced thermogenesis in the control of energy balance.
 In addition, her laboratory is investigating the role of fatty acid oxidation in the metabolic control of food intake.

 Gularte-Merida R, DiCarlo LM, Robertson G, Simon J, Johnson WD, Kappen C, Medrano JF, Richards BK.
 High-resolution mapping of a genetic locus regulating preferential carbohydrate intake, total calories, and food volume on mouse chromosome 17.
-PLoS ONE, in press.
+PLoS ONE, 9(10):e110424, 2014.

 Kruger C, Kumar KG, Mynatt RL, Volaufova J, and Richards BK.
 Brain transcriptional responses to high-fat diet in Acads-deficient mice reveal energy sensing pathways.
 PLoS ONE,7(8):e41709, 2012.